 The difference between a pet deposit and a pet fee is whether the tenant gets the money back.
 With a pet deposit, in the event the pet causes no damage to the property, it’s your responsibility to return the deposit in full.
 A pet fee is a non-refundable cost that allows the tenant to own a pet, but the pet fee traditionally doesn’t cover damages caused by the animal.

 Keep in mind that tenants with an emotional support animal or a service animal are exempt from paying an additional pet deposit, pet fee, or monthly pet rent.
-You can request proper documentation for the animal, which the tenant is required to provide per the ADA and Fair Housing Laws.
+You can request proper documentation for the animal, which the tenant must provide per the ADA and Fair Housing Laws.

 Philly Rental Property Conditions